an22/SourceSyncDemo/README.md

 #### Logging

-Logger implemented using basic interface LoggerImpl, that can be changed at any time to different analytic providers.
+Logger implemented using basic interface `LoggerImpl`, that can be changed at any time to different analytic providers.
-To be able to use Firebase for example you would need to create FirebaseLoggerImpl and provide this implementation to `Logger.setActiveLogger` and all logging would be automatically redirected to Firebase.
+To be able to use Firebase for example you would need to create `FirebaseLoggerImpl` and provide this implementation to `Logger.setActiveLogger` and all logging would be automatically redirected to Firebase.
-SystemLogger created For demonstration purposes and provides logging to standard system output.
+`SystemLogger` created For demonstration purposes and provides logging to standard system output.
 Every method within `PreviewViewModel` and `SourceSyncSDKInteractor` emit logs through logging system.

 ```swift